 31 Drury Street, Dublin 2

-Dublin 8 has become a coffee destination in its own right and Two Pups is key member of that caffeinated collective.
-Located in Dublin’s antiques quarter, the cafe started small with a focus on great coffee and though they have since doubled in size and upped the ante with a small, mostly vegetarian, food menu they haven’t lost a gram of their unique charm or coffee caliber (Square Mile coffee beans are a favourite here).
+Dublin 8 has become a coffee destination in its own right.
+Two Pups is key member of that caffeinated collective.
+Located in Dublin’s antiques quarter, the cafe started small with a focus on great coffee and though they have since doubled in size.
+In the process of that upgrade they haven’t lost a gram of their unique charm or coffee caliber, however.
+Square Mile coffee beans are a favourite here.
+Extra points for the coolest loyalty card in the city.

 74 Francis Street, Dublin 8

 This cool little coffee spot stands out among the hustle and bustle of the iconic market stalls and grocery stores of Meath Street, however Legit has proven a major hit in the area serving the tourists from the Guinness Storehouse as well as the locals.
-A second brand opened in Dublin 7 in 2018.
 A special shout out must go to the most stunning pastry display featuring exotic confectionary gems from Brazil and France.

 50 South William Street, Dublin 2